valeriog2023/Networks/Automation stuff/Batfish/Batfish Notes1.md

 To know exactly what additional information is supported by each question you need to refer to the documentation of the specific question  https://pybatfish.readthedocs.io/en/latest/questions.html

-Because under the hoods we have a Pandas dataframework, you can also use directly Pandas methods, just get the dataframework `df = bf.q.bgpProcessConfiguration(nodes='/R/').answer().frame()`
+Because under the hoods we have a **Pandas** dataframework, you can also use directly Pandas methods, just get the dataframework:

+`df = bf.q.bgpProcessConfiguration(nodes='/R/').answer().frame()`

 and:
 - convert the result to csv `df.to_csv()`
 - convert the result to html `df.to_html()`
 - convert the result to dictionary `df.to_dict(orient="records")`
 - get a specific row with `df.iloc[<row_number>]` so that you will see the single row as a record (all fields visible)
 - check if the result is empty with `df.empty`
-- Run a specific query on columns, for instance, only show rows rows where the column router ID has a specific value:
+- Run a specific **query** on columns, for instance, only show rows rows where the column router ID has a specific value:
   ```
   df.query("Router_ID == '2.2.2.2'")
   0   r2  default   2.2.2.2             None                  None          False          False           EXACT_PATH  ['5.5.5.5']           False  ARRIVAL_ORDER
   ```
+  Note that the **query** method supports different operators: `==, in, >, <` etc... basically everything that returns a boolean and can run on a value for a specific column
+  (and also on multiple columns)